DewaldFourie/restaurant-page/README.md

-# restaurant-page
+# restaurant-page (Ice-Cream Shop)
-A restaurant page made entirely from javascript and utilizing webpack.
+An Ice Cream Shop page made entirely from javascript and utilizing webpack.
 The page contains modules and seperate functions to navigate between links and improve performance.